rayhog/aviator-jekyll-template/_documentation/errors.md

 position: 1.2
 content_markdown: |-
   ###### The following table shows the codes that are returned by the API
+  Throughout this document we provide you with inline examples regarding how to perform requests to the API.
+The cURL examples should work on most systems.
+Mac and Linux users typically have cURL installed already, although Windows users will likely need to install cURL.

   | Code | Name | Description |
   | --- | --- | --- |